 As another member of the parsley family, ground coriander is another option, though using it will change the flavor of your recipe some.
 It has the earthy, lemony flavor of cumin, but lacks the heat.
 If your recipe calls for a tablespoon of cumin, use about a half tablespoon of ground coriander seed.
 Then, consider adding a bit of chili powder to bring in some heat.

 Chili Powder as Cumin Substitute

 Cumin is one of the main ingredients in chili powder, so using it as a substitute is a way to get some of that cumin flavor back into your recipe.

 Since chili powder typically also includes paprika, cayenne pepper, garlic powder, onion powder and oregano, you should consider how these additional ingredients will work in your recipe.
 They'll affect the flavor, but they'll alter the color, too.
 Cumin has a nutty brown color, while most chili powders are red.

 Use half what is called for, so you don't overdo the heat.
 You can always add more per your preference.

 This Indian spice mix includes a healthy dose of cumin.
 It also typically includes coriander, cardamom, black pepper, cinnamon, cloves, and nutmeg, creating a complex flavor that is at once earthy, sweet, citrusy and spicy.

 The color is very similar to that of cumin, so it won't change the appearance of your recipe significantly.
 Half as much is again a good place to start.
 It's easier to add to a recipe than it is to subtract.

-Curry Powder Instead of Cumin
+Curry Powder as Cumin Substitute

 The ingredients in curry powder vary, but cumin always figures in heavily.
 A typical curry powder also includes coriander, turmeric, ginger, mustard, fenugreek seed, black pepper, and cinnamon.
 These lend an earthy, sweet and spicy flavor to whatever dish the curry powder is used in.